Computation & Consciousness

 Peter Godfrey-Smith, writing in the Institute of Art and Ideas, argues that studies on animal minds suggest consciousness is not computation.
 His core claim: "the physical make-up of a system" matters to consciousness, so duplicating the abstract computational organization of a brain in silicon wouldn't be enough.
 Consciousness depends on biology, not on mere computation.

-The argument is sympathetically motivated.
+Both arguments are motivated by genuine and important insights.
 Anyone who has watched an octopus navigate a maze or a bee communicate a flower's location feels the pull: there is something going on in these biological systems that seems to resist being captured in a flow chart.
-But the argument contains a hidden assumption that, once exposed, dissolves the entire debate.
-It assumes we know what "computation" means—and it assumes it means something narrow.
+But both arguments share a hidden assumption that, once surfaced, reframes the entire debate.
+They assume we know what "computation" means—and they assume it means something narrow.

 What does "computation" actually mean?